Hand-picked itineraries, 70+ years of expertise

 Nile Cruise: The Heart of Small Group Egypt Travel

-Daily excursions explore temples that defined ancient Egyptian civilization.
+Daily excursions explore the temples that defined ancient Egyptian civilization.
 Karnak Temple’s massive columns inspire awe in every visitor.
 Philae Temple’s island setting provides stunning photography opportunities.
 Kom Ombo’s crocodile mummies fascinate travelers interested in ancient religious practices.
 Edfu Temple showcases some of Egypt’s best-preserved hieroglyphics.

 Your Egyptologist accompanies all shore excursions, explaining architectural details and historical contexts impossible to appreciate independently.
 Religious ceremonies, burial practices, and daily life in ancient Egypt come alive through expert narration.
 Fellow travelers share perspectives and questions that enhance everyone’s understanding.